m-rlt-n/data_projects/README.md

 Outputs
 - "employees_by_role_by_year" table in a MySQL database

+`gdrive_metadata_request.ipynb`: script used to create a table file names, file ids, and parent file ids from a gdrive folder.

+Outputs
+- "files_list.csv"

 `shopify_orders.ipynb`: script used with Crontab to pull order data into DB on daily basis.

 Outputs